Risk assessment matrix: Free template and usage guide What is risk avoidance?

 What is governance, risk and compliance (GRC)?

-Governance, risk and compliance (GRC) refers to an organization's strategy for handling the interdependencies between the following three components:
+Governance, risk and compliance (GRC) refers to an organization's strategy, or framework, for handling the interdependencies of the following three components:

+The term GRC was coined in 2007 by OCEG -- formerly the Open Compliance and Ethics Group -- a nonprofit think tank.
 GRC emerged as a discipline in the early 21st century when companies recognized that coordinating the people, processes and technologies they used to manage governance, risk and compliance could benefit them in two ways.
 A synthesized approach would help ensure their organizations acted ethically.
-It would also help them achieve their goals by reducing the inefficiencies, miscommunications and other perils of a siloed approach to governance, risk and compliance.
+It would also help them achieve their business goals by reducing the inefficiencies, miscommunication and other perils of a siloed approach to governance, risk management and compliance.

 Any size organization can use GRC.
-Developing a GRC discipline is especially important for large organizations that have extensive governance, risk management and compliance requirements and where programs to meet these requirements often overlap.
+Developing a GRC discipline is especially important for large organizations that have extensive governance, risk and compliance requirements and where programs that meet these requirements often overlap.

 The three components of GRC are defined as follows:

-1. Governance refers to the ethical management of an organization by its leaders in accordance with approved business plans and strategies.
+1. Governance.
+Governance refers to the ethical management of an organization by its leaders in accordance with approved business plans and strategies.
+This includes the facilitation of clear policies, guidelines, resources and other oversight methods.

-These three activities traditionally functioned more or less separately.
-In a GRC approach, each of the three component programs continues to interact with and support existing business functions, but the intersection of the three is where the benefits become apparent.
+These three activities traditionally functioned separately.
+In a GRC approach, each of the three components continues to interact with and support existing business functions, but the intersection of the three is where the benefits become apparent.

 GRC strengths and limitations